arvind702/fetch-dev/README.md

 _Please note that this server is hosted on all available addresses on port 5000.
 This means it may be exposed externally (port 5000 on your machine's local IP)._

-* Download the contents of this repo and navigate to the containing folder.
+* Download the contents of this repo and navigate to its containing folder.

 * Then, create a Docker image: